openshift/enhancements/enhancements/installer/bootstrapping-clusters-with-capi-providers.md

 subprocesses on the installer host, `openshift-install` can use CAPI and its providers in a similar manner to how Terraform and its providers are currently being used.
-The outcome would be a removal of Terraform dependencies in installer-provisioned installs as well as added the ability to produce cluster-api manifests to `openshift-install`, which lay the foundation for future OpenShift features.
+The outcome would be a removal of Terraform dependencies in installer-provisioned installs as well as the added ability to produce cluster-api manifests, which lay the foundation for future OpenShift features.

 ## Motivation